-The Governance Committee of the Board of Directors oversees the setting of compensation for the Company's non-employee members of its Board of Directors.
-At the end of fiscal 2009, the Governance Committee reviewed recent developments and trends in the area of director compensation with Mercer, the Company's outside compensation consultant, and concluded that changes to director compensation levels at the Company were not needed.
-At the end of fiscal 2010, the Governance Committee engaged Mercer to review and evaluate director compensation for fiscal 2011 in light of prevailing market conditions.
+The Governance Committee of the Board of Directors oversees the setting of compensation for our non-employee members of the Board of Directors.
+At the end of each of fiscal 2011 and fiscal 2012, the Governance Committee engaged Mercer to review and evaluate director compensation for the ensuing year, in light of prevailing market conditions.
 Mercer gathered and reviewed market data for non-employee directors from the same Compensation Peer Group used to evaluate officer compensation.
 For a discussion of peer group companies please see "Executive Compensation and Related Information Compensation Discussion and Analysis."
-In October 2010, upon completion of its review and evaluation, the Governance Committee recommended to the Board increases in (i) the annual retainer paid to non-employee directors, (ii) the fee paid to the Chairman of the Audit Committee and (iii) the fee paid to the Presiding Director.
+For fiscal 2012, upon completion of its review and evaluation, the Governance Committee recommended that the Board of Directors increase (i) the annual retainer paid to non-employee directors, (ii) the fee paid to the Chairman of the Compensation Committee and (iii) the amount of the annual equity award.
+For fiscal 2013, upon completion of its review and evaluation, the Governance Committee recommended that the Board of Directors make no changes to the directors' compensation.